-Fort Vancouver Regional Library District (District) offers a collection of library materials and information resources (collection) in keeping with its mission and values.
+The Fort Vancouver Regional Library District (FVRL) offers a collection of library materials and information resources (collection) in keeping with its mission and values.
 The Board of Trustees (Board) has a strong commitment to support the acquisition and maintenance of a balanced library collection and recognizes that the libraries’ physical and digital collections are contained in varied, evolving and divergent materials and formats.

 The Board believes reading, listening, and viewing choices are individual, private matters.
 People are free to select or reject materials for themselves and their own minor children but are not to infringe upon the freedom of others to read or inquire.

 FVRL does not stand in place of the parent (in loco parentis).
 Parents and guardians have the responsibility to guide and direct the reading, listening and viewing choices of their own minor children.
 The collection will be organized and maintained to help people find the materials they want.
 Materials will not be restricted, sequestered, altered or labeled because of controversy about the author or the subject matter.

 The Board considers materials selected under this policy to be constitutionally protected under the First Amendment of the United States Constitution and the Washington State Constitution.
 If a person claims that a particular item is not constitutionally protected, the burden of proof rests with that person.

 If a court having jurisdiction over the District decides that any material in the collection is not protected by these constitutions, such material will be removed immediately.
 Material under court consideration will remain available until a final court ruling is made after all appeals are exhausted.

 Selection of materials is vested in FVRL’s Executive Director, who may authorize staff members qualified for this duty by education, training, and job classification to assist.
 The Executive Director has full authority to use her or his judgment in interpreting this Policy.
 Materials selected will be deemed to have been selected by the Board.